All Episodes

 That's the only way I can answer that question.

-And we don't even know that that's what it really was.
+Now, we don't even know that that's what it really was.

-It just it could have been a matchbook cover.
+It could have been a matchbook cover.

-But he's waving it around calling it the Constitution, and he says, sir, I'm not asking for the process.
+And he says, sir, I'm not asking for the process.

-Obviously, you would use a judicial mind frame.
+Obviously, you would use a judicial mindframe.

 You've been a judge for 15 years.